floppy33300/classeconseil/README.md

   </a>
 </p>

 > Website for C.L.A.S.S.E.
-Conseil a psychologist,Consultant independant human resources trainer.
+Conseil a psychologist, consultant and independant human resources trainer.

 ### 🏠 [C.L.A.S.S.E.
 Conseil](https://www.classeconseil.fr/)